AhmedRagabMogoda/Safa-project-based-on-Atmega32/README.md

 ### Safe Project Description

-This project involves designing an electronic safe using an ATmega32 microcontroller, a keypad for input, an LCD display for feedback, and a DC motor to control the locking mechanism.
+This project involves designing an electronic safe using an ATmega32 microcontroller, a keypad for input, an LCD for feedback, and a DC motor to control the locking mechanism.
 The microcontroller interfaces with external EEPROM to store and verify a user-set password for accessing the safe.

 #### Components Used:

 1. **ATmega32 Microcontroller**:
-   - Central control unit that manages input from the keypad, interacts with the EEPROM, updates the LCD display, and controls the DC motor.
+   - Central control unit that manages input from the keypad, interacts with the EEPROM, updates the LCD, and controls the DC motor.

 2. **Keypad**:
    - A numeric keypad used to input passwords for setting and verifying the code to open the safe.